twk6809/ARISS_mod_script_gen/HELPER.md

 store).
 Or the files for your OS can be found at `https://thonny.org/`.
 The wiki for Thonny can be found at `https://github.com/thonny/thonny/wiki`.

+For Windows and the Mac it is best to install for current user only, not all users.
+This should not require admin privileges.

 Once installed, turn on the file viewer.
 In Thonny, from the main toolbar click on `View` then click to add a check mark for  `Files`.
 It will add a sub-window to the left side.
 When you are running the script this should be set to your working directory with all the ARISS Moderator Script files.

 ### Installing Thonny on a Mac

 A good guide for installing Thonny on Mac is at the link below.
 It also has some instructions for adding libraries.

 `https://www2.seas.gwu.edu/~cs4all/1012/editor-install/thonny-mac.html`